 Kitchen sink installation: Inset or Undermount sinks

-Bigger range - In terms of price, material, features and size, there is no doubt that you will have a much greater range if you choose inset.
+Bigger range - In terms of price, material, features and size, there is no doubt that you will have a much greater range available in the British kitchen fittings market if you choose inset.
 For starters, they are the most common sink on the market.
 You will find great value on a traditional single bowl single drainer.
 While undermount sinks are typically confined to stainless steel (as the purpose of having a fancier material for all to see would be defeated!), inset are just as popular in ceramic and composite.

 This greatly enhances your ability to choose a sink based on the theme of your kitchen.
 The options of half bowls and draining boards are much more extensive also.
 If you want a far reaching sink, suppose you are used to cooking for a small army, you are more likely to find an inset sink that has a larger cleaning station such as the single bowl double drainer